-This recipe has been one that has evolved over the years as I would discover ways to make them better.
-This is my latest edition.
-I think this is the best one ever!!!These cookies will become your favorite variety of the traditional favorite the first time you make them.
+These cookies will become your favorite variety of the traditional favorite the first time you make them.
 The instructions must be followed in the exact order to insure success.

-Preheat oven to 375 F. I use the same temp for convection or conventional oven, but the time is just slightly longer with a conventional oven.
-If you are using a conventional oven, be sure that you place your cookies on the top rack.
+Preheat oven to 350 F. I use the same temp for convection or conventional oven, but the time is just slightly longer with a conventional oven.
+If you are using a conventional oven, be sure that you place your cookies on the center rack.
 It is advisable to do a test cookie the first time you make these to get the cooking time exactly right to allow for differences in ovens.
 All ovens will vary some, so you may want to check the temp on your oven with a thermometer.
 I am very fortunate to have a brand new convection oven and the results are superb.

 Ingredients must be added in the order specified.